-For this type of accommodation, you will need to be autonomous and talk to the landlord directly.
+For this type of accommodation, you will need to be autonomous and talk to the landlord directly ((the International Relations Office will not contact private landlords or entities on your behalf).
 The University can't guarantee the quality of a private accommodation.